Shengyuan-Li/CNN-for-Crack-Detection/README.md

     train.bat: Batch file for training and validating the CNN log.txt: Log file of training and validation processes
-    trained_models: Folder for saving trained CNN model demo/*.m: MATLAB codes for testing the trained model
+    trained_models: Folder for saving trained CNN model deploy.prototxt： Deploy file used in CNN testing process demo/*.m: MATLAB codes for testing the trained model

 # Useage